Beyond Denial: Anosognosia and Alzheimer's Disease

-Experts in the field of Alzheimer’s believe anosognosia occurs when the frontal lobe of an individual deteriorates or becomes damaged.
-The frontal lobe of our brain is in charge of our ability to think abstractly, perceive, problem-solve, and socialize.
-So when this becomes damaged the individual will have issues in the above-mentioned skills.
+Experts in the field of Alzheimer's believe anosognosia occurs when the frontal lobe of a person's brain deteriorates or becomes damaged.
+The frontal lobe is in charge of our ability to:1

 Is it denial or anosognosia?

-5 signs your loved one has dementia with anosognosia:
+There are 5 signs your loved one has dementia with anosognosia:3

 - Unable to maintain normal everyday tasks and/or personal hygiene.